oracle-livelabs/apex/book-club-lab/10-implementing-ratings/implementing-ratings-and-reviews.md

     ![Rate Book page in runtime application showing book review post](images/edit-review-runtime.png " ")

-    * Update some values and click **Save**.
+    * Update some values then click **Save**.

     * The review post's values should update accordingly and a success message should appear in the top right corner of the page.

     ![Rate Book page in runtime application showing book review post](images/edited-review-runtime.png " ")

-15. Now test out the delete functionality by clicking the delete icon button on your review post.
+6. Now test out the delete functionality by clicking the delete icon button on your review post.

     * A confirmation dialog should appear.